ollicle/squizbox/src/template.md

 Drag this link to your browser bookmark bar: <a href="javascript:(function(){ INCLUDEJS })()">squizbox</a>

+(If you don’t see a link above try visiting [the project site](https://ollicle.github.io/squizbox/))

 Click the bookmarklet to inspect and edit @media min-width and max-width breakpoints used in the CSS of the current page.

 ### Limitations